khemnavet/dspace-import/UserManual.md

 <figcaption><b>Figure 1</b>: Logon Screen</figcaption>
 </figure>

-The `Next >` button is activated when a email address and password is entered.
+The `Next >` button is activated when an email address and password is entered.
 The application logs on to DSpace when `Next >` is clicked.
 If the username and password are invalid, an error message (figure 2) is displayed.

 <figure>
 <img src="images/importer-invalid-login.png" alt="Logon Error Message">